About the Expert

 - Association for Diplomatic Studies and Training, board of directors, member

 - Salzburg Global Seminar, board of directors, member

 - Secretary of State’s Advisory Committee on International Law, member

 - Stimson Center, board of directors, member

-International Criminal Court (ICC) President Chile Eboe-Osuji discusses the purpose and value of the ICC’s work and the ICC’s relationship with the United States.
+Please join International Criminal Court (ICC) President Chile Eboe-Osuji for a discussion on the purpose and value of the ICC’s work and the ICC’s relationship with the United States.

 Last month, the White House announced that the United States will withdraw from the Open Skies Treaty, citing Russian noncompliance with the agreement as part of the rationale for the decision.
 Christopher A. Ford reflects on the past thirty-five years of U.S. compliance assessments and discusses U.S. concerns over Soviet and Russian behavior in arms control.